Harrow 0-19 Service (School Nursing)

 How can someone be referred?

-The primary location for delivery will be Children Centres, Milmans, health centres and education settings.
-CNWL will offer families, children and young people a choice of locations which best meets their needs such as community centres, general practice and, where appropriate, at home.
+The primary location for delivery will be education settings and Milmans CNWL will offer families, children and young people a choice of locations which best meets their needs such as Milmans clinic and at home.
 Anyone can refer to the service.

 The service is open Monday to Friday, between 9am and 5pm.

 Milmans Resource Centre Grove Avenue